zzonyo/trust-docs-test/source/index.html.md

 | Live Date Time (UTC+8) | Change Detail |
 |-----                   | -----         |
+| 2019.08.02 18:00|Revised the description of field "unfilled-amount" in websocket subscription topic "orders.$symbol.update".
 | 2019.07.23 21:00|Huobi included two new fields in existing REST endpoints "GET /v1/order/orders/{order-id}/matchresult" & "GET /v1/order/matchresults" to reflect transaction fee deduction details.
 | 2019.07.23 20:00|Huobi added a new endpoint "GET /v1/fee/fee-rate/get" for client's query on transaction fee rate applied to the user.
 | 2019.07.22 12:00|Huobi included new field "role" in match result inferfaces to indicator whether the order was taking "maker" role or "taker" role in the transaction.